Gravesend (film): Release and reception

 The film made its screen debut during the 1996 Seattle International Film Festival, and it later made its European debut at the London Film Festival.
 After acquiring the distribution deal, the film received another screening in New York on September 5, 1997, and later began screening in Los Angeles later that month.
 In 1998, the film was released on home video VHS and DVD formats through Palm Pictures.

-Critical Reception
+Critical reception

-On Rotten Tomatoes, it holds a "certified fresh" score of 60% based on 10 critic reviews.
-Roger Ebert gave the film two stars out of a possible four, concluding his review by stating that "there are flashes of life here, a feeling of immediacy in the camera style, a lot of energy--and promise.
+On Rotten Tomatoes, it holds a score of 60% based on 10 critic reviews.
+Roger Ebert gave the film two out of four, concluding his review by stating that "there are flashes of life here, a feeling of immediacy in the camera style, a lot of energy--and promise.
 But it’s not yet the movie he’s probably capable of."
 Writing for The New York Times, Stephen Holden criticized the movie's plot and characters, ultimately dismissing it.